max1220/SCPxp/README.md

 ## letsencrypt_post.sh

-This script removes the temporary iptables rules, and restarts services that depend on the certificates.
+This script removes the temporary iptables rules, and restarts containers that depend on the certificates.